 An airline may request slots although it has yet to obtain the necessary operating licences.
 In this instance, the coordinator may reserve slots on a temporary basis.
-The status of the airline's operating licence and/or traffic rights should be reviewed with the coordinator by the relevant slot return deadline, or at a later date agreed with the coordinator.
+The status of the airline's

 6.13 SLOTS OF AN AIRLINE WHICH LOSES ITS OPERATING LICENCE